Used EVs have never been cheaper. But are they a good deal?

 “With a gas car, between age and mileage you know a lot about that car.
 In the EV, people have no clue,” said Helveston.
 Battery health, he explained, is more linked to how the car was used than its age or mileage.
 If, for example, an owner only used super-fast Level 3 chargers, the battery would take much more of a beating than someone who primarily charged in their garage.
 Plus, even with recent improvements in battery tech, it’s still hard to predict exactly how a battery will perform five or 10 years out.

-Valdez Streaty, at Cox, said that it’s not uncommon for dealers to either not have, or not know, how to access battery health information, though that process may become more standardized in coming years.
-In the meantime, she says, the used car auction that Cox operates — Manheim — rates batteries on a scale of 1 to 100.
+Valdez Streaty said that it’s not uncommon for dealers to either not have or not know how to access battery health information, though that process may become more standardized in coming years.
+In the meantime, she said, the used car auction that Cox operates — Manheim — rates batteries on a scale of 1 to 100.
 It’s the largest auction network in North America and is used by many dealers, which may be able to pass along any information they receive about the battery.

 “Definitely you want something that’s going to be above 80 percent,” she said.

-“The miles are double what I need,” he said, and he doesn’t pay for gas or oil changes either.
+“The miles are double what I need,” he said, and he doesn’t have to pay for gas or oil changes, either.
 “If it dies on me, I only invested five grand in it and I’ll buy another one.”